Gamote/nestjs-template/README.md

 # Nest.js Template

-A quick way to get going with stuff that I would to any Nest.js project.
+A quick way to get going with stuff that I would do in any Nest.js project.

 Tech:
 - Typescript (with strict mode)